tilezen/vector-datasource/SEMANTIC-VERSIONING.md

 #Semantic Versioning

-When a new version of Tilezen is released, developers should be able to tell from the version increment how much effort it will take them to integrate the new tiles with their map.
+When a new version of the Tilezen is released, developers should be able to tell from the version increment how much effort it will take them to integrate the new tiles with their map.
 We use semantic versioning to communicate this.

 ###What is Semantic Versioning?